ineelshah/SRIJAS/docs/use_cases.md

 ![Use-Case-Image](https://github.com/ineelshah/SRIJAS/blob/main/images/case3_3.JPG)
 <br></br>

-As you can see, the appropriated user and resume tables will be correctly mapped and updated in this case.
+As you can see, the appropriate user and resume tables will be correctly mapped and updated in this case.
+The new user will be added to the user_master table, their resume will be added to the resume_master table, and all of the child tables will also be updated.